 Platygyra colonies are normally massive and either flat or dome-shaped.
 The skeleton walls are shared between multiple polyps which twist and turn throughout the coral forming maze-like valleys.
 These valleys can be irregular in length and shape, even within the same colony.

-Platygyra can be seen in shades of grey, green, purple and brown with contrasting valleys.
+Platygyra can be seen in shades of grey, green, purple, yellow, pink, peach and brown with contrasting valleys.
 In the wild, Platygyra is found growing in shallow reef environments.

 Basic Water Parameters

 34 - 36ppt

 Has sweeper tentacles and/or an ability to sting some other corals.

 - It is highly recommended to acclimate all corals to a new environment to prevent shocking corals.